Omid-Danaei-Koik/Block-Diagram-Simulation-of-Electrical-Machines-and-Transformers/induction machines/Readme.md

 - Simulink Toolbox

 ## How to Run
+1. Open `data1.m` or `data2.m` or `data3.m` in MATLAB.
+2. run the script file
-1. Open `Induction_Machine.slx` in MATLAB.
+3. Open `Induction_Machine.slx` in MATLAB.
-2. Click "Run" to start the simulation.
+4. Click "Run" to start the simulation.
-3. Analyze the results in Scope blocks.
+5. Analyze the results in Scope blocks.